chunweiz/CCUX/docs/prerequisites.md

 # Prerequisites
-You need to make sure that you have the following applications installed and setup before you can begin your development.
+It is recommended that you have following applications installed and setup before begin your development.

 ***
 ## Git